Dodge Grand Caravan Insurance Rates

 Price estimates for individual coverage:

-Price estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all states and for different Grand Caravan trim levels.
+Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and Grand Caravan trim levels.

 Price Range from Low to High

-For the average driver, Dodge Grand Caravan insurance prices go from as low as $514 for basic liability insurance to a much higher rate of $2,308 for a driver who has had serious violations or accidents.
+For an average driver, Dodge Grand Caravan insurance prices go from the low end price of $514 for liability-only coverage to a high of $2,308 for a high-risk insurance policy.

 Geographic Price Range

-Where you live can make a big difference on auto insurance rates.
-Areas with sparse population have a lower frequency of accident claims than cities with more traffic congestion.
+Where you live has a large influence on auto insurance rates.
+Areas with sparse population have lower incidents of accident claims than larger metro areas.

 Use the form below to get customized rates for your location.